yshk-mrt/parental-control-agent/README.md

-# Parental Control Agent System
+# Endeavour Navi - Parental Control Agent System

+Endeavor Navi: AI assistant agent for 6-12 year olds and parents.
+It provides safe, parent-controlled AI exploration, addressing the "Age 13 wall" to ease parent worry and foster kids' curiosity.
 A comprehensive AI-powered parental control system that monitors children's computer usage in real-time using multi-agent architecture and multimodal AI analysis.

 ## Overview